Here is a look at the life of Ratko Mladic, former leader of the Bosnian Serb army, sentenced to life in prison for genocide and other war crimes.

-July 1995 - Leads the attack on the Muslim enclave of Srebrenica.
-An estimated 7,000 Muslim men and boys are killed in the siege.
+July 1995 - Mladic spearheads an attack on the town of Srebrenica.
+Approximately 8,000 Muslim men and boys are killed.

 October 12, 2007 - Serbian officials offer one million euros for information leading to the capture of Mladic.

-October 23, 2014 - The U.N.-backed International Criminal Tribunal for the former Yugoslavia announces that the court will hear details about a mass grave investigators believe has ties to Mladic.
+October 23, 2014 - The ICTY announces that the court will hear details about a mass grave investigators believe has ties to Mladic.

 December 7, 2016 - During closing arguments, prosecutors recommend a life sentence for Mladic.

 December 15, 2016 - Mladic’s trial is adjourned.
 Three UN judges begin deliberating on his fate.
 The process could take up to a year.